 - Recognize when to use your Wild cards or Wild Draw Four cards and do not hold them for too long.
 Many make the mistake of holding onto their Wild cards for too long, and then in the end they never get the chance to use it because they got Skipped or were thrown a Draw Two or Wild Draw Four by the opposing pair, who then goes on to win.

-- If your partner has played a Wild Draw Four and is left with a single numbered or colored Action card, and it’s your turn and you have number cards of the same color as that Draw Four, it is often best NOT to play those number cards (although you could).
-Instead draw a new card.
+- If your partner has played a Wild Draw Four or a Skip/Draw Two and is left with a single numbered or colored Action card, and it’s your turn and you have number cards of the same color, it is often best NOT to play those number cards on your turn (although you could).
+Instead, draw a new card.
 This is because, if the next player after you has another similar number card but with a different color, he/she could then change the color and your partner will not be able to win.
-Basically, this is to limit the opponent’s options, and either force them to play the same color (your partner will then win), or force them to waste any Wild/Action cards they possess as a last ditch attempt to change the color or to thwart your partner.
+Basically, this tactic is to limit the opponent’s options, and either force them to play the same color (your partner will then win), or force them to waste any Wild/Action cards they possess as a last ditch attempt to change the color or to thwart your partner.
 Of course, if you have a Skip or Draw Two of the same color, by all means use it to “skip” the next player and enable your partner to win straight away.

 Uno is a fun game that can be played for hours of enjoyment.
 But if you have your heart set on winning, try out a few well-played strategies in your next game.
 I think you will be pleased with your results.